ideal-lab5/idn-docs/docs/guides_and_tutorials/parachains/smart_contracts/ink.md

 To use the IDN Client library in your contract:

+1. Ensure cargo contract is installed `cargo install cargo-contract`

+2. Create a new contract `cargo contract new my_contract`

-1. Add the dependency to your `Cargo.toml`:
+3. Add the dependency to your `Cargo.toml`:

 ```toml
 [dependencies]